walles/cleverdrawer/README.md

 # TODO Before First Beta Release
 * Create a second screenshot
 * Create a 512x512 transparent PNG icon, consider the brand color
+* Think about whether the feature image should be somehow modified to better match the icon
 * Release

 # TODO Before First Public Release